 - Will the project provide employment opportunities or heritage experience for local tradespeople?

 - Has the project, or the site of the project, recently received funding from Council or another source?

 Note that a project does not need to meet all of these criteria to be considered.
 Applications will be scored and ranked in order of priority.

 You can talk with Council's Heritage Officer about your project before you submit an application.
-To do this, please email or call (02) 4227 7111 or use the button at the bottom of this page to make an online enquiry.
+To do this, please call (02) 4227 7111 or use the button at the bottom of this page to make an online enquiry.

 If your application is successful, you'll need to sign an agreement with Council to receive funds and follow the Conditions That Apply to All Projects PDF, 126.05 KB.

 We generally will not provide funding for these activities: